 Community Service

 Students are encouraged to engage in community service opportunities beyond the legal field.
-CLP facilitates volunteer opportunities for students throughout the year and through organized service events.
+CLP highlights volunteer opportunities for students throughout the year.

 The Old Capitol Building at University of Iowa at sunset in the fall.